awslabs/sagemaker-debugger/docs/tensorflow/api.md

   save_interval: int
     allows you to save every n steps by passing n to save_interval

+  start_step: int
+          Allows you to start saving from a given step, defaults to 0

-  skip_num_steps: int
+  end_step: int
-    allows you to avoid saving for the first n steps of the job. it defaults to 0, i.e. don't skip any steps in the beginning.
+      allows you to save till a given step.
+Excludes this end_step defaults to None, i.e. till end of job

   save_steps: list of int
     save at all the steps given in this list.